GoogleCloudPlatform/oozie-to-airflow/README.md

 More information can be found in [Airflow's documentation](https://airflow.apache.org/cli.html#connections).

 ### Output
-In this example the output will appear in `/output/ssh/test_ssh_dag.py`.
+In this example the output will be created in `./output/ssh/` folder.

 The converted DAG uses the `SSHOperator` in Airflow.